 Set your Notification preferences

-If you’ll be running an anonymous review process, which can help eliminate bias, set a Blind Level.
+If you’ll be running an anonymous review process, which can help eliminate bias, set a Concealed Level.
 If you’d like to direct submitters to a specific site after they’ve submitted, include a Success URL.
 It’s a simple way to steer your applicants and keep them engaged with your organization.

 Set up your review process to match the simplicity, or complexity, that you need.
 Basic Yes/No/Maybe voting is included with every account.
 A “yes” vote counts as 1 point, a “maybe” vote counts as zero points, and a “no” vote is worth -1.